hammock-project/microprofile-samples/README.md

 * `mvn clean test` (or `mvn clean test -Parquillian-wildfly-managed`)  tests against an embedded WildFly
 * `mvn clean test -Parquillian-wildfly-remote` tests against a running WildFly

+## License

+This is forked from the Microprofile site, with an unknown license.
+I can only assume its public domain or similar, but no license claims are made by me.